fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 All requests to the Vonage Voice API require authentication.
 Therefore, you should generate a private key with the Application API, which allows you to create JSON Web Tokens (JWT) to make the requests.
 For demo purposes, we will use the API key and API Secret.

 In the left menu [here](https://dashboard.nexmo.com/), click API Settings, left menu item.
+Under the API keys tab you will find your API key and Account secret (API secret).

 ![API Settings](/content/blog/integrate-phone-calls-and-sms-with-openai/settings.png)

-Copy and paste in the `.env` file API key and API Secret
+Inside the Codespaces environment, copy and paste in the .env file API key and API Secret.
+Be careful not to store this information in the Github repository itself.

 ```
 API_KEY=b**********